Short Story Saturday: Veiled Intentions

 “Three dollars per piece.”

-I spit the chocolate out immediately and hastily placed it back on the tray.
-This produced a grimace from the shopkeeper and I felt the sting of four fingers across my shoulder courtesy of my wife.
+I spit out the chocolate immediately and hastily placed it back on the tray.
+A grimace then spread across the shopkeeper’s face and I felt the sting of four fingers across my shoulder delivered courtesy of my wife.

 “What?”
 I protested.
 “Three dollars for a tiny piece of chocolate is highway robbery.”

-The shopkeeper raised his nose in the air as he picked up the chewed piece with his index finger and thumb and discarded it into a nearby garbage can.
-“I’ll have you know, sir, that each truffle is created with painstaking care and is a unique work of art.
-Its smooth texture, look, and taste is something only a handmade product can provide.”
+The shopkeeper raised his nose as he picked up the chewed piece of candy with his index finger and thumb before discarding it in a nearby garbage can.
+“I’ll have you know, sir, that each truffle is created with painstaking care.
+Truly, with its unique texture, look, and taste, it is a veritable work of art.”

-“Art or not, a small piece of chocolate isn’t worth three dollars.”
+“Art or not, a small piece of chocolate is not worth three dollars.”

+My wife smiled sheepishly as she gently brushed me aside.
 “Please forgive my husband.
-He can be very stubborn at times especially when he doesn’t want to be somewhere.
-He doesn’t believe in magic but that hardly excuses his attitude.”
-She paused to glare at me for a moment before continuing, “Don’t worry.
+He can be very stubborn especially when he doesn’t want to be somewhere.
+He doesn’t believe in magic.
+But that hardly excuses his attitude.”
+She paused to glare at me before continuing, “Don’t worry.
 We’ll pay for the chocolate.”

 “Melinda!”
 I scolded but was ignored.

-The letch smiled as he swayed toward my wife.
+The letch smiled as he leaned toward my wife.
 “Perfectly all right, my dear.
-A charming woman like you should never have to apologize for what her lout of a husband does.
+A charming woman like you should never have to apologize for what her boorish husband does.
 How may I help you today?”

 “We’re just browsing.
 The name of your store fascinated me.
 I must ask.
 Do you sell real magical artifacts?”

-“Of course he doesn’t, Melinda.
-None of these wares contain magic.
+“Of course, he doesn’t, Melinda.
+None of this stuff contains magic.
 They’re just pieces of decoration.
 Nothing more.”

-The charlatan stepped in front of me.
+The charlatan stepped between my wife and me.
 “Don’t listen to him, my dear.
 Everything I sell contains magic.
 Take these for instance.”
 He led us to a collection of necklaces attached to purple gems.
-“These are amethysts infused with magical properties to help with physical ailments and emotional issues.
-In fact, I can show you how powerful it is now.”
+“These magically infused amethysts alleviate physical ailments and emotional distress.
+Seeing is believing, though.
+Allow me to show you how powerful it is.”

-He showed my wife his thumb causing her to cringe upon the sight.
-It appeared to be bleeding albeit slightly, though something seemed a little off.
+He showed my wife his thumb.
+She cringed at the sight.
+It appeared to be bleeding albeit slightly.
+I couldn’t help but notice, though, that something about his so-called wound seemed a little off.

-He pulled a cloth from underneath the counter near the back wall of the shop, covered his thumb, and rubbed an amethyst over it.
-He shook the cloth off dramatically as he removed it and revealed that his thumb was cured.
+He pulled a cloth from underneath the counter near the back wall of the shop.
+Trevor then covered his thumb before rubbing an amethyst over it.
+Then he shook the cloth off dramatically and revealed that his thumb was cured.
 My wife clapped excitedly.
-Trevor placed a necklace around my wife’s neck.
-She blushed.
+The conman then placed a purple-jeweled necklace around my wife’s neck, an action which caused her to blush.

 “That’s a good spin,” I sneered.
-“Obviously, it was a fake thumb, or maybe you put a thin piece of film or plastic over your real thumb and that made it look like a real wound.
-You removed whatever you had on when you removed the cloth.”
+“Obviously, it was a fake thumb.
+Or maybe you covered your thumb with a thin piece of film or plastic.
+Either way, you took it off when you removed the cloth.”

 “If that’s true, what do you say about this?”
 He tossed me the cloth which I caught out of reflex.
-I looked at it quizzically unsure of his point.
-As if he recognized my confusion, he asked, “Where is my fake thumb?”
+I looked at it quizzically not sure of his point.
+As if he recognized my confusion, he continued.
+“Where is my fake thumb?”

 “Yeah, where’s the fake thumb?” my wife concurred.

-“Whatever,” my wife sighed.
+“Whatever,” my wife said with a sigh.
+Her eyes quickly moved toward another item of interest.
+Melinda never had the greatest attention span.
 “Wait a second, what’s this?”
-My wife pointed to a disc that had a pentagram inscribed.
-It hung on a chain behind the store’s main counter.
+She was pointing to a circular disc with a pentagram inside of it hanging on a chain behind the store’s main counter.

 “That is a pentacle which is a talisman used for magical evocation.
-It represents the element of earth and blesses the items you place on top of it.”
+It represents the element earth and is often used to bless items by placing artifacts on top of it.”

 “It looks like a coaster,” I muttered.
 “I wonder whether it’d bless my beer.”

-The conman handed my wife a glass of a clear liquid.
-He asked her to take a sip.
+The scammer handed my wife a glass of clear liquid before asking her to take a sip.
 She did as she was told.

 “What’s in the glass?” he asked.